istio/istio.io/content/en/docs/tasks/security/dns-cert/index.md

 ## Check DNS certificate regeneration

-Istio not only provisions a DNS certificate but also manages the lifecycle of the certificate, e.g., regenerating a certificate mistakenly deleted.
+Istio not only provisions DNS certificates but also manages the lifecycles of the certificates generated, e.g., regenerating a certificate that is mistakenly deleted.
+In this section, we check that after the certificate for Galley is deleted, it can be automatically regenerated.

 1. Delete a DNS certificate in the example configuration: